mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ### New method of applying styles

 The new API `theme.applyStyles` has been added for creating specific mode styles.
-It's designed to replace the `theme.palette.mode === 'dark'` condition to fix the SSR flickering issue when combined with CSS theme variables feature.
+It's designed to replace the `theme.palette.mode === 'dark'` condition to fix the SSR flickering issue when combined with the CSS theme variables feature.

 <codeblock>